gardener/gardener/docs/proposals/10-shoot-additional-container-runtimes.md

        Containerd monitor will check that containerd process is running every 30 seconds.
     4. Docker pull images in OSC should be changed to the Docker ctr equivalent command.

+2. Existing running clusters created with Docker shim will not be modified until next scheduale rolling update or hibernation.
+   New clusters will be created with ContainerD by default.
-2. Validate workers additional runtime configurations:
+3. Validate workers additional runtime configurations:
    1. Disallow additional runtimes with shoots < 1.14
    2. kata-container validation: Machine type support nested virtualization.
-3. Add support for each additional container runtime in the cluster.
+4. Add support for each additional container runtime in the cluster.
     1. In order to install each additional available runtime in the cluster we should:
         1. Install the runtime binaries in each Worker's pool nodes that specified the runtime support.
         2. Apply the relevant RuntimeClass to the cluster.